| |

 estate.
 He had left an outstanding debt of £ 1,628 to Masseys

-and in 1930 they transferred the pub to the brewery in full settlement
+and in 1930 the two women transferred the pub to the brewery in full settlement

 of the outstanding debts.
 They didn't leave the pub however, Mary's